Sunday, April 24, 2016

 Ginseng Up (#34 - Rated 8.0 out of 12)

-Ginseng is any of 11 species from slow-growing perennial plants with fleshy roots.
-It originates from the genus Panax of the family Aralianceae.
-It is commonly found in North America and eastern Asia, typically in cooler climates.
+Ginseng refers to any of the eleven species of slow-growing perennial plants characterized by fleshy roots.
+Originating from the genus Panax within the Araliaceae family, ginseng is predominantly found in North America and eastern Asia, particularly in regions with cooler climates.

-Since 1981, a Worcester, Massachusetts company has brewed this brew.
-They wanted to share the “Ginseng beverage with the world.”
+Since 1981, a Worcester, Massachusetts-based company has been brewing this beverage, with the objective of sharing the “Ginseng beverage with the world.”

 Nutrition 12 oz serving (from the bottle)